Correlation Between Migdal Insurance and Terminal X

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Terminal X Online are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
-Despite somewhat weak basic indicators, Terminal X may actually be approaching a critical reversion point that can send shares even higher in August 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Terminal X Online are ranked lower than 15 (%) of all global equities and portfolios over the last 90 days.
+Despite somewhat weak basic indicators, Terminal X sustained solid returns over the last few months and may actually be approaching a breakup point.

 Migdal Insurance and Terminal X Volatility Contrast